MEET OUR INSTRUCTORS & STAFF

 Mary Page Day, TCRG

 Mary Page started dancing at the age of five.
 She competed at the Open Championship level with the McGing School of Irish Dance in Cincinnati, Ohio.
 Mary Page placed in the top five at Regionals, top ten at Nationals and her proudest moment in her competitive career was recalling at the World Championships.
-Mary Page moved to Washington D.C in 2014 and is currently working towards getting her TCRG while assisting with all levels of Culkin School classes.
+Mary Page moved to Washington, D.C in 2014 and recently passed her TCRG.
+Mary Page currently teaches and assists in classes from the beginner to the championship level.
 It has been an honor for Mary Page to work with such a great team of dedicated and passionate teachers and dancers.
 Irish dancing has given her some of the most amazing friendships and has taught her some of life’s most important lessons, in which she hopes to be able to pass on to future generations of dancers.

 Caterina Earle, TCRG